 - or look at the members personal websites for most up-to-date information

 M. Kozielski, M. Matysiak, P. Doetsch, R. Schlueter, and H. Ney.
 Open-lexicon Language Modeling Combining Word and Character Levels.
-International Conference on Frontiers in Handwriting Recognition, in press, Crete, Greece, September 2014.
+International Conference on Frontiers in Handwriting Recognition, pages 343-348, Crete, Greece, September 2014.

 M. Kozielski, M. Nuhn, P. Doetsch, and H. Ney.
 Towards Unsupervised Learning for Handwriting Recognition.
-International Conference on Frontiers in Handwriting Recognition, in press, Crete, Greece, September 2014.
+International Conference on Frontiers in Handwriting Recognition, pages 549-554, Crete, Greece, September 2014.

 M. Hamdani, P. Doetsch, and H. Ney.
 Improvement of Context Dependent Modeling For Arabic Handwriting Recognition.
 In International Conference on Frontiers in Handwriting Recognition (ICFHR), pages 494-499, Crete, Greece, September 2014.

 J. Forster, C. Schmidt, O. Koller, M. Bellgardt, and H. Ney.
 Extensions of the Sign Language Recognition and Translation Corpus RWTH-PHOENIX-Weather.
-In International Conference on Language Resources and Evaluation (LREC), Reykjavik, Island, May 2014.
+In Language Resources and Evaluation (LREC), pages 1911-1916, Reykjavik, Island, May 2014.

 O. Koller, H. Ney, and R. Bowden.
 Weakly Supervised Automatic Transcription of Mouthings for Gloss-Based Sign Language Corpora.
 In LREC Workshop on the Representation and Processing of Sign Languages: Beyond the Manual Channel, pages 98-94, Reykjavik, Iceland, May 2014.